jzcling/react-material-ui-form-builder/README.md

         },
       },
       labelProps: {
-        // Here you can pass any props that are accepted by Material UI's Typography component
+        // Here you can pass any props that are accepted by Material UI's FormControlLabel component
         variant: "body2",
       },
       groupContainerProps: {